dmcouncil/gem_fresh/README.md

 Gems are assigned points.
 The more central a gem is, and the more outdated it is, the higher the points.
 You can think of the points as a "bounty" on the gem, telling you how badly it needs to be updated.

 *If you're finding that `gem_fresh` takes forever* you may want to _temporarily_ change your Gemfile's `source` line from `source 'https://rubygems.org'` to `source 'http://rubygems.org'`.
 This is because `bundle outdated` makes a _lot_ of requests to the Rubygems API.
 Removing the SSL handshake reduces the total time dramatically.
+(You may also want to [check this Stack Overflow question](http://stackoverflow.com/q/15343771/306084).)

 I'll re-emphasize that this should be a _temporary_ change, because SSL protects you from a man-in-the-middle attack which could lead to you unknowingly installing bogus gems.
 It's less necessary to use SSL for this operation because no gems are installed; we're just querying the index for version data.

 ## About

-GemFresh was originally developed at [the District Management Council](http://dmcouncil.org) by Wyatt Greene, and is now maintained by [DMC](/dmcouncil).
+GemFresh was originally developed at [District Management Group](https://dmgroupK12.com) by [Wyatt Greene](/techiferous), and is now maintained by [DMGroup](/dmcouncil).